 # # #

-Dr. Constance Noonan Hadley is an organizational psychologist and lecturer at the Boston University Questrom School of Business.
+Dr. Constance Noonan Hadley is an organizational psychologist and Research Associate Professor at the Boston University Questrom School of Business.
 She is a board member of the Higher Ambition Leadership Alliance.
 Previously, Dr. Hadley worked in the fields of management consulting at McKinsey & Company and in marketing and operations at General Mills, Inc. Her work has been published in Harvard Business Review, MIT Sloan Management Review, The Leadership Quarterly, Human Relations, and Group & Organization Management, and featured in The New York Times, The Times (U.K.), Wired, Forbes and other news outlets.